that1106/student-management-system/docs/database-design/database-schema.md

 The Student Management System uses a relational database to store information about users, administrators, teachers, students, classes, subjects, teaching assignments, enrollments, and grades.

-The database schema is based on the Class Diagram and Class Description of the system.
+The database schema is based on the Class Diagram, Class Description, and ERD of the system.

 The main tables are: